falcosecurity/falco-website/content/en/blog/falco-0-37-0/index.md

 * [Remove -K/-k options from Falco in favor of the new k8s plugin](https://github.com/falcosecurity/falco/pull/2914)

-* [Dropped plugins shipped with Falco](https://github.com/falcosecurity/falco/pull/2997) since plugins will now be managed by `falcoctl`
+* [Dropped plugins shipped with Falco](https://github.com/falcosecurity/falco/pull/2997) since plugins will now be managed by `falcoctl`.
+If you want to use a plugin like `k8saudit` be sure to install it at init time with `falcoctl`.

 * A new feature in Falco 0.37.0 [allows environment variables to be expanded even if they are part of a string](https://github.com/falcosecurity/falco/pull/2918).
 This new functionality introduces a minor breaking change.